The Taxation of Limited Liability Companies (LLCs)

 • 2.9% for Medicare

-Self-employment taxes apply to LLC members unless the LLC has elected to be taxed as a corporation.
+The taxes imposed on self-employment are imposed on the members of an LLC with no exception unless the LLC has chosen to be taxed as a corporation.

 Other Taxes